eModbus/emodbus.github.io/_docs/modbusbridge/api.md

 You have to refrain from using the `ANY_FUNCTION_CODE` value here and only use those function codes in `attachServer()` and `addFunctionCode()` that you will allow to be served.

 ## More subtle methods
 There is one basic server rule, that also applies to the bridge: "specialized beats generic".
-That means, if the server/bridge has a detailed order for a server ID/function code combination, it will use that, even if there is another for the same server ID and ANY_FUNCTION_CODE.
+That means, if the server/bridge has a detailed order for a server ID/function code combination, it will use that, even if there is another for the same server ID and ``ANY_FUNCTION_CODE``.
 Second rule is "last register counts": whatever was known to the server/bridge on how to serve a server ID/function code combination, will be replaced by a later `registerWorker()` call for the same combination without a trace.

 You can make use of that in interesting ways:
 - add a local function to serve a certain server ID/function code combination that normally would be served on a remote server.
-Thus you can mask the external server for that function code at will.
+Thus you can mask the external server for that function code at will or add a function code serverd locally that the remote server does not even know.
 - add your own local function to respond with a different error than the default `ILLEGAL_FUNCTION` - or not at all.
 - after attaching some explicit function codes for an external server add a local worker for that server ID and `ALL_FUNCTION_CODES` to cover all other codes not explicitly named with a default response.